How to Make A Toddler Cheeseburger (Juicy Lucy)

 Serve

 1. Serve based on how your child is likely to react to melted cheese visible at the center of the burger.
 Cutting it in half helps cool the center quicker but may repel the cheese phobic; cutting into quarters or smaller pieces will give your child a mix of the usual and novel pieces, which may or may not be a good thing.
-Definitely provide the usual condiments they usually eat with the burger.
+Definitely provide the usual condiments they put on a burger.

 Adapt